ibrahimm7004/ai-product-advertiser/README.md

 The system expects as input:

-1. images of the product from all angles,
+1. images of the product from all angles
-2. a textual prompt.
+2. a textual prompt